Top Sites in Arizona in 1 Week

-Sedona, surrounded by beautiful red rock formations and known for its energy vortexes.
-The scenery and vibes in Sedona are one that you must be here for to understand.
+Beautiful red rock formations surround Sedona, known for its energy vortexes.
+The scenery and vibes in Sedona are one that you must be here to understand.

-I absolutely loved Sedona and wish we had a little more time there.
+I loved Sedona and wish we had a little more time there.
 But one day was enough to explore what we wanted.
-There we hiked Devil’s Bridge, walked around town, and got a relaxing massage.
+We hiked Devil’s Bridge, walked around town, and got a relaxing massage.

 Some popular things to do are:

-Pink Jeep Tours: These tours take you on an off-road adventure deep into the red rock landscape.
-It can be a bumpy ride, make sure to look at the tour details to make sure it is safe for you.
+These tours take you on an off-road adventure deep into the red rock landscape.
+It can be a bumpy ride.
+Make sure to look at the tour details to make sure it is safe for you.

-Above are just a few of the numerous popular things you can do Sedona.
-Other popular things to do include ATV tours, massages, additional hikes, and much more.
+Above are just a few widespread things you can do in Sedona.
+Other popular things include ATV tours, massages, additional hikes, and much more.

 If you have the option to stay two days in Sedona, I think it’s the perfect amount of time to see a little bit of everything.
 I have it on my list to go back and visit!